adamulrich/typescript-calculator/README.md

 - VS Code
 - Node JS
+- typescript and live server extension in VS Extensions

 This project uses html, css, and typescript, with node and webpack for transpiling the typescript to javascript.

+# Build and Run
+- Install webpack and webpack-cli

+`npm install webpack webpack-cli`

+- Install typescript and ts-loader

+`npm install typescript ts-loader`

+- To build use:  `npm run build`
+- To view web page, open public/index.html with live server extension.

 # Useful Websites